- Established since: 2004

 The number of students and schools participating has continued to grow since the NZIBO was established in 2004.
 Smaller schools may enter a student only now and then and so the total number of schools who have entered students is actually 198 which is 52.8% of secondary schools in NZ.

-Nil, occasionally local newspapers will run a story about a particular student and we have had a national newspaper story about NZIBO only once.
+Nil, occasionally local newspapers will run a story about a particular student and we have had a national newspaper story about NZIBO recently when MBIE removed travel funding for our students to attend the IBO.

 We have attached our logo, we use different posters etc each year.
 We use our website and facebook page to promote the NBO rather than sending out paper leaflets etc